 North Catasauqua police responded to these and other calls recently.

-· Officers assisted EMS in the 1200 block of Fourth Street.
+· Officers assisted EMS in the 1200 block of Third Street.

-· Officers assisted EMS in the 300 block of Cypress Street.
+· Officers assisted EMS in the 1100 block of Second Street.

 The Pennsylvania Renaissance Faire is holding auditions for its 33rd annual season, Aug.
 3 and continuing Saturdays, Sundays, and Labor Day through Oct.
 27.

 Auditions for the Blackfryars, a volunteer acting group, are 10 a.m. - 5 p.m.
 Jan.
 12, 13.
 Those auditioning should prepare a one to two-minute comedic or dramatic monologue and sing a 30-second song.